Traves-Theberge/Wake-Word/keywords/README.md

 You have the **"Hey Claude"** wake word ready to use! ✅

+**File Naming Convention:**
+Files must be named with the platform suffix:
+- `hey-claude-en-windows.ppn` - Windows platform
+- `hey-claude-en-linux.ppn` - Linux platform
+- `hey-claude-en-mac.ppn` - macOS platform

 **Included Files:**
-- `hey-claude.ppn` - Your trained "Hey Claude" wake word model
+- `hey-claude-en-windows.ppn` - Your trained "Hey Claude" wake word model for Windows
 - `LICENSE.txt` - Picovoice licensing terms

+> ⚠️ **Important**: Wake word files (`.ppn`) are platform-specific!
+A file trained for Windows won't work on Linux or Mac.
+You must download the correct version for your platform from Picovoice Console.

 ## 🚀 How It Works